h5py/h5py/docs/high/dataset.rst

 .. warning::
     Dataset item getter returns new numpy.ndarray.
-Some mind find the following behavior 'unexpected':
+Some might find the following behavior surprising:

    >>> a = 1
    >>> b = np.zeros(shape=(2,2))